OpeOnikute/opeonikute.github.io/posts/2020-year-in-review.md

 ## The Future

-**Observability**: Next year I'm going to spend a lot of time still thinking about.
+**Observability**: Next year I'm going to spend a lot of time still thinking about observability.
 I also plan to get a better understanding of how Linux systems work, to help with observing them.
 Depending on how my eBPF exploration goes, I might learn how to write C properly.

 **Templice**: I also plan to finish building and test a new product at the beginning of the year.
 Excited about the people I'm working with on this one.
 More on that later.